codedownio/sandwich/sandwich-site/docs/extensions/sandwich-webdriver.md

         (void $ action sess) `finally` closeAllSessions sess
 ```

+There's also some plumbing here where we tweak the node options of this to play better with [test timing](../timing).
 This code obtains the pool context, then claims a WebDriver to pass to its sub-nodes.
 It also cleans up at the end by calling `closeAllSessions`.

 Having written these functions, we can finally write our tests.
 The following will run all the tests, up to four at a time, re-using the WebDrivers among them.